Stochastic Modeling and Simulation of Viral Evolution: Review of Multitype Branching Process Theory

+where $\bm{1}=(1,1,\ldots,1)$.
+Typically, the mean matrix $\bm{M}$ is non-negative and hence it has a largest non-negative eigenvalue.
+When the largest eigenvalue is positive, it coincides with the spectral radius of $\bm{M}$ and it is called, following Kimmel and Axelrod~\cite{K02}, the \emph{malthusian parameter} $\mu$.

+The vector of \emph{extinction probabilities} of a multitype branching process, denoted by $\bm{\gamma}=(\gamma_0,\ldots,\gamma_R)$, where $0 \leqslant\gamma_r\leqslant 1$, is defined by the condition that $\gamma_r$ is the probability that the process eventually become extinct given that initially there was exactly one particle of class $r$.

+The classification theorem of multitype branching proceses states that there are only three possible regimes for a multitype branching process~\cite{H63,AN72,K02}: \begin{description} \item[\textbf{Super-critical:}] If $\mu>1$ then $0\leqslant\gamma_r<1$ for all $r$ and, with positive probability the population survives indefinitely. \item[\textbf{Sub-critical:}] If $\mu<1$ then $\gamma_r=1$ for all $r$ and with probability $1$ the population becomes extinct in finite time. \item[\textbf{Critical:}] If $\mu=1$ then $\gamma_r=1$ for all $r$ and with probability $1$ the population becomes extinct, however, the expected time to the extinction is infinite. \end{description}

-for some bounded random vector $\bm{W}_n$, when $n \to \infty$.
-The formalization of this heuristic reasoning is called Kesten-Stigum limit theorem for super-critical multitype branching processes (see~\cite{KS66a,KS66b,KS67}).
+When a multitype branching process is super-critical it is expected that, according to the ``Malthusian Law of Growth'' it will grow indefinitely at a geometric rate proportional to $\mu^n$, where $\mu$ is the malthusian parameter, $\bm{Z}_n \approx \mu^n \,\bm{W}_n$ for some bounded random vector $\bm{W}_n$, when $n \to \infty$.
+The formalization of the above heuristic reasoning is given by the Kesten-Stigum limit theorem for super-critical multitype branching processes (see~\cite{KS66a,KS66b,KS67}).
 If $\bm{W}_n=\bm{Z}_n/\mu^n$ then there exists a scalar random variable $W \neq 0$ such that, with probability one,

 where $\bm{u}$ is the right eigenvector corresponding to the malthusian parameter $\mu$ and